jvanasco/dogpile_backend_redis_advanced/README.md

 Key Takeaways
 ~~~~~~~~~~~~~

-* this was surprising - while the differences are negligible on small datasets, using Redis to track expiry on long data-sets is generally not a good idea(!). dogpile tracks this data much more efficiently.  you can enable an LRU policy in Redis to aid in expiry.
+* this was surprising - while the differences are negligible on small datasets, using `Redis` to track expiry on long data-sets is generally not a good idea(!). `dogpile.cache` tracks this data much more efficiently.  you can enable an LRU policy in `Redis` to aid in expiry.
 * msgpack and json are usually fairly comparable in size [remember the assumption that msgpack is better for speed]
-* reformatting the dogpile metadata (replacing a `dict` an `int()` of the expiry) saves a lot of space under JSON when you have small payloads. the strings are a fraction of the size.
+* reformatting the `dogpile.cache` metadata (replacing a `dict` an `int()` of the expiry) saves a lot of space under JSON when you have small payloads. the strings are a fraction of the size.
 * msgpack is really good with nested data structures

 The following payloads for `1` are strings: